koga73/OOP/README.md

 This project when combined with design patterns adds common OOP functionality to JavaScript

 Goals:
-- Provide OOP like functionality including namespacing, classes, inheritance, public/private scope
+- Provide OOP like functionality including namespacing, classes, inheritance, public / private scope
 - Provide a cross-browser event model that can be added to any object
 - Provide methods for cloning and extending objects
 - Provide methods for type checking